 FAMILY PLANNING AND REPRODUCTIVE HEALTH PROGRAM OVERVIEW The U.S. Agency for International Development (USAID) is committed to helping countries meet the family planning and reproductive health needs of their people.
 Voluntarism and informed choice are guiding principles of our program.
-We are the world's largest bilateral donor of family planning assistance; the Agency's bilateral family planning and reproductive health program budget for FY 2016 was \$567 million.
+We are the world's largest bilateral donor of family planning assistance; the Agency's bilateral family planning and reproductive health program budget for FY 2020 was \$607.5 million.
 When USAID launched its family planning program in 1965, fewer than 10 percent of women in the developing world (excluding China) were using a modern contraceptive method, and the average family size was over six.
-Today, in the 31 countries where USAID focuses its support, modern contraceptive prevalence has increased to 30 percent, and average family size has dropped to 4.4.
-The Guttmacher Institute estimates that in FY 2016, the U.S. international family planning assistance budget translated into reaching 27 million women and couples with contraceptive services and supplies, helping to prevent 11,000 maternal deaths and six million unintended pregnancies.
-The Challenge When a woman bears children too close together, or too early or late in life, her own health and her baby's health are at risk.
-Expanding access to voluntary family planning is vital to safe motherhood, healthy families and prosperous communities.
-Yet, more than 214 million women in developing countries who want to avoid pregnancy are not using a modern method of contraception.
+Today, in the 31 countries where USAID focuses it's support, modern contraceptive prevalence has increased to 32 percent, and the average family size has dropped to 4.2.
+In FY 2020, the U.S. international family planning assistance budget is estimated to reach up to 27.4 million women and couples with contraceptive services and supplies, helping to prevent 20,000 maternal deaths and 12.2 million unintended pregnancies.
+The Challenge When a woman bears children too close together, too early, or too late in life, her own health and her baby's health are at risk.
+Expanding access to voluntary family planning is vital to safe motherhood, healthy families, and prosperous communities.
+Yet, more than 218 million women in developing countries who want to avoid pregnancy are not using a modern method of contraception.
 The Opportunity Each year, greater access to family planning has the potential to:

-- Prevent up to 30 percent of the more than 287,000 maternal deaths that occur - Save the lives of 1.4 million children under 5 years old in our priority countries Program Goals As a core partner in Family Planning 2020, USAID is working with the global community to reach an additional 120 million women and girls with family planning information, commodities and services by 2020.
+- Prevent up to 30 percent of the 295,000 maternal deaths that occur - Save the lives of 1.4 million children under the age of five in our priority countries.
+Program Goals As a core partner in Family Planning 2020, USAID is working with the global community to reach an additional 120 million women and girls with family planning information, commodities, and services by 2020.
+USAID's family planning program also makes substantial contributions to the Agency-wide goals of Controlling the AIDS Epidemic and Preventing Child and Maternal Deaths.
 The Benefits of Family Planning